UBC-MDS/DSCI_554_mbpm/README.md

 1. What is the first computing language you learned?
   -  This survey question explores the influence of specific languages for the preference of Python or R.
 2. What was your undergraduate degree in?
-  - Educational background will influence what programming language one prefers to learn first.
+  - Educational background might influence what programming language one prefers to learn first.
 3. What is the typical size of your analysis projects?
 Small(10K rows), Medium(10-1M Rows), or large (1m+ rows) ?
   - The size of a data analysis project might influence the language a person tends to use because of difference in speed and ease of setup/use.
-4. Which language do you think has better documentation when it comes to Data Analysis?
+4. Which language do you think has better documentation when it comes to its data analysis packages?
-  - We believe having clear and concise documentation aids in the ease of applying data analysis principles and decreases the learning curve of the language.
+  - Having clear and concise documentation aids in the ease of wrangling data and decreases the learning curve of the language.
 If clear examples of analysis using the languages of R or Python are not given, the user might tend to prefer to choose the one they believe has better documentation that helps them through the process.

 ## Plan of Survey Analysis.